Simon-Bakken-Jantasuk/wss/README.md

 # wss
-  A extremely simple script made In bash that scrapes wallhave.cc for pictures.
+  A extremely simple script made In bash that scrapes wallhaven.cc for pictures.

 dts:
   sxiv